“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 What changes should be made to payday loans?

-For instance, all lenders must now appear on at least one comparison site, and on their own sites they must "prominently" link to a price comparison site.
+For instance, all lenders must now appear on at least one comparison site, and they must "prominently" link to a price comparison site on their own site.

 What's more, borrowers can no longer be forced to pay any more than 0.8% of the amount borrowed per day, and will never have to pay more than 100% of the loan in fees and charges.